 To build a Arduino and Joystick LED Controller Circuit following are the steps we need to follow:

-- LED 4 anode goes to pin 11 through 220 ohm resistor R4.
+- After that, LED 3 anode goes to pin 10 through 220 ohm resistor R3 and LED 4 anode goes to pin 11 through 220 ohm resistor R4.

-- LED 5 anode goes to pin 12 through 220 ohm resistor R5.
+- Now LED 5 anode goes to pin 12 through 220 ohm resistor R5.

-- All LED cathodes go to GND.
+- Finally, all LED cathodes go to GND.

 Conclusion:

-This project is easy as it teaches how to read joystick values and control LEDs.
+To conclude, this project is easy as it teaches how to read joystick values and control LEDs, also it is good for learning analog input.